1.1 Who is this Contract with?

 - request a security deposit;

-- require you to have a prepayment meter fitted, which will restrict the tariffs we can offer you.
+- require you to pay by Prepayment which will mean having your meter changed and will restrict the tariffs we can offer you.

-If you’re switching to us from another supplier, your switch should be completed no more than 21 days after the end of the cooling off period unless:
+Your switch should be completed in no more than 21 days unless: